 So What Can We Do?

-For now, let’s stick with the measures that have been shown to help – social distancing, hand hygiene, avoiding chronic disease.
+For now, let’s stick with the measures that have been shown to help – be outside as much as possible and increase ventilation inside.
+Maintain a healthy body weight and optimize vitamin D and zinc.
 Only don a fresh, clean, properly fitted N95 mask for short periods of time when we’re unavoidably close to others indoors.

 About The Author

 You may suspect that this summary is politically motivated.
 I can assure it is not.
 I’m a life-long liberal Democrat.
 I've devoted my life to health and wellness, and have advanced degrees and certifications in the health sciences.
 If I thought masks helped in any way, I would be all for them because I care deeply about people's wellbeing.
 I find it offensive how the science is being misrepresented, and how we are being manipulated and harmed in the process.
 I prefer not to provide my identity because I've found that people who want to propagate the myth that masks help go to great lengths attempting to discredit anyone who says otherwise, no matter how well qualified or how sound the research is.
 Personally, I can take the heat, but it's just a distraction.
 In reality, it doesn't matter who I am, because the research speaks for itself.
 Thank you for delving into this topic with me.

 1 Xiao J, et al. Nonpharmaceutical Measures for Pandemic Influenza in Nonhealthcare Settings—Personal Protective and Environmental Measures.
 Emerg Infect Dis.
 2020;26(5):967–975. https://dx.doi.org/10.3201/eid2605.190994